Motasem20007204978/Drug_Store_MS_Project/README.md

 # Drug Store Management System API

-## Contains auth, drugs, notifications, orders, ursers apps
+## Contains auth, drugs, notifications, orders, ursers, chats apps

 ### Developed a secure and reliable RESTful API for a social media platform, aimed at manage and optimize the operations of a drug store, orders, and customer management.
 Key features include drug tracking, order management, and financial reporting